Rings of Jupiter: Spectra and particle size distribution

 where n(r) dr is a number of particles with radii between r and r + dr and $A$ is a normalizing parameter chosen to match the known total light flux from the ring.
 The parameter q is 2.0 ± 0.2 for particles with r < 15 ± 0.3 μm and q = 5 ± 1 for those with r > 15 ± 0.3 μm.
 The distribution of large bodies in the mm–km size range is undetermined presently.
 The light scattering in this model is dominated by particles with r around 15 μm.

 The power law mentioned above allows estimation of the optical depth $\scriptstyle\tau$ of the main ring: $\scriptstyle\tau_l\,=\,4.7\times 10^{-6}$ for the large bodies and $\scriptstyle \tau_s = 1.3\times 10^{-6}$ for the dust.
-This optical depth means that the total cross section of all particles inside the ring is about 5000 km².
+This optical depth means that the total cross section of all particles inside the ring is about 5000 km^{2}.
 (Note: It should be compared with approximately 1700 km² total cross section of Metis and Adrastea.)
 The particles in the main ring are expected to have aspherical shapes.
 The total mass of the dust is estimated to be 10^{7}−10^{9} kg.
 The mass of large bodies, excluding Metis and Adrastea, is 10^{11}−10^{16} kg.
 It depends on their maximum size— the upper value corresponds to about 1 km maximum diameter.
 These masses can be compared with masses of Adrastea, which is about 2 kg, Amalthea, about 2 kg, and Earth's Moon, 7.4 kg.

 The presence of two populations of particles in the main ring explains why its appearance depends on the viewing geometry.
 The dust scatters light preferably in the forward direction and forms a relatively thick homogenous ring bounded by the orbit of Adrastea.
 In contrast, large particles, which scatter in the back direction, are confined in a number of ringlets between the Metidian and Adrastean orbits.